 Speaking on Mother’s Day 1919, at Mordecai Kaplan’s Jewish Center in New York, Mathilde Schechter stressed the “absolute unselfishness and utter forgiveness of mother-love,” at the same time emphasizing the needs of mothers to retain a sense of themselves apart from their maternal role.
 She believed strongly in the power of Judaism to soothe and to comfort.
-The mitzvot [commandments] and especially the rituals were indeed “the song of our soul’s communion with God.”
+The A biblical or rabbinic commandment; also, a good deed.mitzvot [commandments] and especially the rituals were indeed “the song of our soul’s communion with God.”
 Defending the ancient idea of ritual, she eloquently stated her belief that “a living religion needs the spirit and the red-blooded warmth of forms, forms tenderly kissed into life by the spirit.”

 Mathilde Schechter died in August 1924.